-The point is, for me and for many other people, seeing something versus reading about it often conveys more meaning and simplifies comprehension.
-In fact, research conducted by 3M Corporation concluded that we process visual images 60,000 times faster than we process text.
-Images are the most straightforward and easiest things for our brains to remember.
-This means you can paint a picture for your audience much faster with an actual picture than you can with words and numbers.
+For many people, seeing something rather than reading about it often conveys more meaning and simplifies comprehension.
+Research by 3M Corporation concluded that we process visual images 60,000 times faster than text processing.
+Images are the most straightforward things for our brains to remember.
+You can paint a picture for your audience much faster with an actual picture than you can with words and numbers.

-All of this brings us back to the topic of whether or not art and literature have a place in the daily work lives of our field technicians.
-If we consider work orders and the data associated with those work orders as a form of literature (words and numbers), and conversely consider maps as a graphical form of art, then I do believe these two items belong in the field.
+All of this brings us back to whether art and literature have a place in the daily work lives of our field technicians.
+Let’s consider work orders and the data associated with those work orders as a form of literature (words and numbers) and, conversely, maps as a graphical art form.
+These two items belong in the field.

-But the real question is, why do we continue (for the most part) to limit our field workers to “literature” or data presented in a tabular format?
-If images are processed faster and retained more quickly and for longer periods, doesn’t it make sense to give our users their information in a visual representation on a map?
-We should, through color coding, let them “see” their work and notice the difference between work assigned to them and work waiting to be assigned.
-We should let them see when a meter is registering high values and needs repair, instead of forcing them to read about the need for repairs on a form.
+But the real question is, why do we limit our field workers to “literature” or data presented in a tabular format?
+Suppose images are processed faster and retained more quickly and for more extended periods.
+Doesn’t it make sense to give our users their information in a visual representation on a map?
+We should, through color coding, let them “see” their work and notice the difference between work assigned and work waiting.
+We should let them see when a meter is registering high values and needs repair instead of forcing them to read about the need for repairs on a form.
 Or better yet, let’s give them a choice!

-I don’t think there’s necessarily a right way and a wrong way to give our workers the information they need to perform their tasks efficiently and quickly process the information they’re given.
-However, we should not limit them to only one way.
+There isn’t necessarily a right and wrong way to give our workers the information they need to perform their tasks efficiently and quickly process the data provided.
+However, we can open them to more than one way with field workforce management software.

-With the latest release of our FMP360 platform, we’ve taken our strong history in GIS and mapping and integrated images into our platform.
-Field workers can now see their data on a map.
-They can have a visual representation of their assets and where they’re located with respect to other assets and even to their current location.
+With the latest release of our FMP360 platform, we’ve taken our strong history in GIS, mapping, and integrated images into our platform.
+Field workers can see their data on a map and visually represent their assets.
 They can identify the location of their colleagues on a map and navigate to those colleagues to borrow a tool.